 - Gerald Metals SA v Ardila Investments NV, $220 million dispute between two international mining groups.

-- Bankas Snoras v Yampolskaya EWHC 2136 (QB), counsel on a £10 million fraud claim.
+- Bankas Snoras v Yampolskaya EWHC 2136 (QB), sole counsel on a £10 million fraud claim.

 - An Arms Manufacturer v A Sovereign State, ICC arbitration.